mirko-verardo/md2sl_thesis_mv/README.md

 ## Unit Testing

 1. Manual file to parse and check some predefined test cases on it
+    - I've tested the function but what else?
+Ask for what I can test or print to stdout and stderr
+    - It's proper to ask the user at the beggining what type of file he needs to parse
+        - Preconfigured format: xml, json, pdf, geojson, html, http, ...
+        - Each format has a different testing inputs and strategy/checks
+        - PRO: real testing, CONS: manual test cases (checks definition)
+    - Initial simple strategy:
+        - if execution OK: print a parsed input summary on stdout
+        - if execution FAILS: print errors on stderr
+        - PRO: a lot of files (external repository?) can be used as input (no checks definition), CONS: minimal testing
 2. Generate automatically through an agent file to parse and test cases on it
+    - difficult
 3. Metrics:
     - accuracy: files parsed with test case ok / total files parsed
     - coverage: lines executed / total lines